RossNE99/Wealth-Warden/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-Wealth-Warden is a client-side single-page application designed to help track spendings and keep your spending habits in check.
+Wealth-Warden is a client-side single-page application designed to help track and keep your spending habits in check.
 This application acts as your financial ally, guiding you through the mystical realm of budgeting.
-It functions by asking for your monthly wages as you start using the app
+It functions by asking for your monthly wages as you start using the app.
+It categories your spendings by sorting them into self-created 'Pots' which allows you to input every expense.
+It then shows you how much you've spent and how much you have left.
+Need to save for something special?
+You can set savings goals, the app then encourages you to save a portion of your earnings each month.
+Graph's and Monthly pdf's are also generated to discover patterns and show your spending habits.

 ## Table of Contents